The Bioinformatics team is composed of 4 bioinformaticians. They take care of :

 - Integration of new next-generation sequencing platforms

-- Maintenance of an integrative database (GOOD)
+- Maintenance of an integrative database (GOOD) and databases for genetics results

 - Management and extension of clinical databases